BRAVO68WEB/rusty-alternatives/README.md

 - [SpacetimeDB](https://github.com/clockworklabs/SpacetimeDB) - Multiplayer at the speed of light
 - [hurl](https://github.com/Orange-OpenSource/hurl) - Hurl, run and test HTTP requests with plain text.
 - [eza](https://github.com/eza-community/eza) - A modern alternative to ls
+- [fhevm](https://github.com/zama-ai/fhevm) - FHEVM, a full-stack framework for integrating Fully Homomorphic Encryption (FHE) with blockchain applications
 - [ruffle](https://github.com/ruffle-rs/ruffle) - A Flash Player emulator written in Rust
 - [wasmtime](https://github.com/bytecodealliance/wasmtime) - A lightweight WebAssembly runtime that is fast, secure, and standards-compliant
-- [fhevm](https://github.com/zama-ai/fhevm) - FHEVM, a full-stack framework for integrating Fully Homomorphic Encryption (FHE) with blockchain applications
 - [diem](https://github.com/diem/diem) - Diem’s mission is to build a trusted and innovative financial network that empowers people and businesses around the world.
-- [pyxel](https://github.com/kitao/pyxel) - A retro game engine for Python

 ## License